AMSP-04/NETN-ORG/NETN-ORG.md

 ## Overview

 Use the NETN-ORG FOM module to represent organizational units, their internal organizational structure and relationships between different organizations based on force affiliation.
-Specific equipment items are associated with a unit and the initial modelling responsibility of both units and equipment can be allocated to specific federate applications.
+Specific equipment items are associated with a unit, and the initial modelling responsibility of both units and equipment can be allocated to specific federate applications.
 Represent installations associated with a unit or force.

 <img src=./images/objectclasses.png>